Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Hierarchy/Concept-Of-Hierarchy.md

 **Example**

-/1/1/1/1
+/1/1/1/

--	First number 1 Indicates Repository ID. *This will remain as it is for all Itemz. i.e. it will always start from number 1*
+-	Starting '/' (forward slash) Indicates Repository Node. *This will remain as it is for all Itemz. i.e. it will always start as '/' (forward slash)
--	Second number 1 indicates Project number
+-	First number as '/**1**/' indicates Project number
--	Third number 1 indicates ItemzType number within project.
+-	Second number as '/1/**1**/' indicates ItemzType number within project.
 Most likely this will be “Parking Lot” Itemz type as that would be 1st ItemzType within each project.
--	Fourth number 1 Indicates first Itemz
+-	Third number as '/1/1/**1**/' Indicates first Itemz

 **Next example**

-/1/4/2/8
+/1/4/2/8/

--	Number 1 represents Repository
+-	Number 1 represents 1st Project
--	Number 4 indicates 4th Project
+-	Number 4 indicates 4th ItemzType
--	Number 2 indicates 2nd ItemzType
+-	Number 2 indicates 2nd Itemz
--	Number 8 indicates 8th Itemz.
+-	Number 8 indicates 8th Sub-Itemz.

 **Next example**

-/1/3/7/2/3/9
+/4/3/7/2/1/9/

--	Number 1 represents Repository
+-	Number 4 represents 3rd Project
--	Number 3 indicates 3rd Project
+-	Number 3 indicates 3rd ItemzType
+-	Number 7 indicates 7th Itemz
+-	Number 2 indicates 2nd child of 7th Itemz
+-	Number 1 indicates 1st child of 2nd child of 7th Itemz
+-	Number 9 indicates 9th child of 1st child of 2nd child of 7th Itemz

+**Next example**

+/1/7/3/2/1.1/

+-	Number 1 represents 1st Project
 -	Number 7 indicates 7th ItemzType
--	Number 2 indicates 2nd Itemz
+-	Number 3 indicates 3rd Itemz
--	Number 3 indicates 3rd child of 2nd Itemz
+-	Number 2 indicates 2nd child of 3rd Itemz
--	Number 9 indicates 9th child of 3rd child of 2nd Itemz.
+-   Number 1.1 indicates that it's in between '/1/7/3/2/1' and '/1/7/3/2/2/' as 1.1 child of 2nd child of 3rd Itemz.

 **Next example**

-/3/1/4/5

--	HierarchyID number starting with 3 is faulty number.
-We expect it to start with repository ID of 1 as root.

-**Next example**

-/1/7/3/2/1.1
+/1/3/

--	Number 1 represents Repository
+-	Number 1 represents 1st Project
--	Number 7 indicates 7th Project
 -	Number 3 indicates 3rd ItemzType
--	Number 2 indicates 2nd Itemz
--	Number 1.1 indicates Itemz that is in between “1st child of 2ndItemz” and “1.2 or greater child of 2nd Itemz”.

-**Next example**

-/1/3/2
--	Number 1 represents Repository
--	Number 3 indicates 3rd Project
--	Number 2 indicates 2nd ItemzType
 -	This number stops at ItemzType and it does not represent any Itemz instead it represents ItemzType.

 **Next example**

-1/1.1/3/5
--	Number 1 represents Repository
+/1.1/3/5/
 -	Number 1.1 is wrong as we don’t expect projects to ever move within the repository.
 Projects are always incrementing by 1 as there is no need to change project hierarchy within ItemzApp.

+// TODO START REVIEW FROM HERE
 **Next example**

-1/3/1.1/5
+/1/1.1/5/
--	Number 1 represents Repository
+-	Number 1 represents 1st Project
--	Number 3 indicates 3rd Project
--	Number 1.1 indicates ItemzType which is in between ItemzType 1 and ItemzType 1.2 or greater.
+-	Number 1.1 indicates ItemzType which is logically in between ItemzType 1 and ItemzType 1.2 or greater.
 -	Number 5 indicates 5th Itemz.

-#### Why do we want to capture Repository number as part of Hierarchy ID and why should it always be 1?
+#### Why do we want to capture Repository as part of Hierarchy ID and why should it always be '/' (forward slash)?

 While doing research about Hierarchy ID support for SQL Server database, we came across several articles that explains that root should always  be one object.
 Everything else should hang off the root object.
-Because highest most container of data within ItemzApp is Repository, we thought it will be easier to start with repository to be the root of the hierarchy number.
+Because highest most container of data within ItemzApp is Repository, we thought it will be easier to start with repository to be the root of the Itemz Hierarchy.

-Also, default number is 1 for the root / first object in Hierarchy context and so we decided to keep it at that as the start of the hierarchy ID which will represent Repository itself.
+Also, default value is '/' (forward slash) for the root / first object in Hierarchy context and so we decided to keep it at that as the start of the hierarchy ID which will represent Repository itself.

+After Repository, we believe next logic container should be Project.
 We expect customers to move Itemz including it’s child Itemz hierarchy sets from one place to another place.
 That could also include moving it across projects and so having project being part of Hierarchy ID would help a lot.

+#### When should Hierarchy ID number be in decimal points?

+In ItemzApp, we allow ItemzType and Itemz to move it's location within Hierarchy Tree.
+Due to this there are possibilities for them to be assigned Hierarchy ID as Decimal Number.
+Lets take few examples in which decimal numbers will be assigned.

+**Example 1 :**

+If we already have Itemz with ID '/1/2/1/' and '/1/2/2/' and we move / create new Itemz in between these two itemz then the Hierarchy Id provided to it would be '1/2/1.1/'.

+**Example 2 :**

+If we already have Itemz with ID '/1/2/1/' and '/1/2/1.2/' and we move / create new Itemz in between these two itemz then the Hierarchy Id provided to it would be '1/2/1.1/'.

+**Example 3 :**

+If we already have Itemz with ID '/1/2/1.1/' and '/1/2/1.2/' and we move / create new Itemz in between these two itemz then the Hierarchy Id provided to it would be '1/2/1.1.1/'.

 #### Why should Project number be whole number in HierarchyID?

 In ItemzApp, we don’t expect project to move from one place to another place within Hierarchy.
-This is why it should always be a whole number like 1, 2, 3, etc.
+Also, we create new projects by adding it to the repository using serialized numbers as far as Hierarchy is concerned.
+This is why a Project should always be a whole number like 1, 2, 3, etc.

 We expect customer to move “ItemzType” and “Itemz” around and so they can contain decimal numbers in the Hierarchy ID instead of just whole numbers.

 #### What’s impact of sharing Itemz in multiple places on Hierarchy ID?

 As per current architecture, we expect one ItemzID to have one HierarchyID associated withit.
-This will unfortunately not allow Itemz to be shared across multiple places.
+This will, unfortunately, not allow Itemz to be shared across multiple places.
 So for now, we expect users to create copy of a given Itemz and share it at another location rather then performing a deep sharing of Itemz at multiple places.

+In the future, we may consider chaning this architecture to support deep sharing of Itemz at different places within repository.

 #### Will we transform Hierarchy Number before sending it to the client application?